alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/96b-Avenger.rst

    $ TEMPLATECONF=../sources/meta-ohos/flavours/linux . ./sources/poky/oe-init-build-env build-ohos-linux

 2. You will find yourself in the newly created build directory.
 Call *bitbake* to build the image.
-For example, if you are using *openharmony-image-base* run the following command:
+For example, if you are using *allscenarios-image-base* run the following command:

 .. code-block:: console

-   $ MACHINE=stm32mp1-av96 bitbake openharmony-image-base
+   $ MACHINE=stm32mp1-av96 bitbake allscenarios-image-base

 To generate images for eMMC on SD card, refer to the :ref:`Flashing OHOS image <Flashing_ohos>`.